jw2249a/2017-bayes-audit/2017-code/README.md

                      which is a write-in for Bob Smith.

-Implementation note: Within a json file, a vote is represented as a comma-separated string if selection ids:
+Implementation note: Within a json file, a vote is represented as a comma-separated string of selection ids:

     ""               for the empty sequence